MicrosoftDocs/learn/learn-pr/language/python-standard-library/includes/4-exercise-pip.md

 While the Python standard library has extensive support for a wide array of features, it can't possibly address every possible solution.
-Fortunately, a rich third-party, open-source software community has create thousands of packages that fill in the gaps.
+Fortunately, an open-source software community has created thousands of packages that fill in the gaps.

 In this exercise, you'll use `pip`, a utility that accesses a popular Python package index named Python Package Index (PyPI).
 Combining the two, you can find packages you need for just about any purpose imaginable.